JeroenVanB/LAMAS/docs/index.md

 -Make use of the fact that a player uses a certain strategy for guessing -Make use of the fact that a player uses a certain strategy for playing cards -Not that well applicable for games with few cards

+Currently, we only make use of PAL and first order knowledge.
+After an announcement a player knows something about someone else, but we do not represent that the player knows they know that he knows.